Quantum steganographic protocols using degenerate and entanglement-assisted quantum codes: Preliminaries

-\paragraph{Catalytic QECC} In the context of quantum communication using EAQECC, Alice consumes pre-shared ebits prepared in the state $\ket{\Phi^+}$.
-Assume that they have small number of pre-shared ebits but she has the resource of locally available ebits.
+In the context of quantum communication using EA QECC, Alice consumes preshared ebits prepared in the state $\ket{\Phi^+}$.
+Assume that they have a small number of preshared ebits but she has the resource of locally available ebits.
 To compensate for the loss of ebits during communication, Alice includes $e$ halves of the local ebits into the state $\ket{\psi}$ to be encoded, thus $k\ge e$.
-After her transmission of the encoded register to Bob, and his decoding, the entangled state $\ket{\Phi^+}^{\otimes e}$ will be established as the pre-shared entanglement for the next cycle.
+After her transmission of the encoded register to Bob, and his decoding, the entangled state $\ket{\Phi^+}^{\otimes e}$ will be established as the preshared entanglement for the next cycle.
 This technique of constructing catalytic QECC can also be applied to standard QECCs encoding entangled states. \cite{brun2006correcting,brun2014catalytic}.